-As we have reported before, hospitals are more and more frequently designating patients as being in the facility for observation only without admitting them as full hospital patients.
-The problem with this has to do with the source of payment under Medicare and ultimately whether subsequent care in a skilled nursing facility will be Medicare covered.
+Hospitals are more and more frequently designating patients as being in the facility for observation only without admitting them as full hospital patients.
+The problem with this has to do with the source of payment under Medicare and ultimately, whether subsequent care in a skilled nursing facility will be Medicare covered.

 - If the patient moves from the hospital to a skilled nursing facility (SNF), the SNF charges will be covered for up to 100 days if he had been a hospital in-patient for at least three days.
 If he had been in the hospital on observation status, none of the SNF costs will be covered.
 (A possible exception to this limitation is that some Medicare Advantage plan and accountable care organizations have done away with the three-day in patient requirement.)

 - Ask what status they're in.
-Without an obligation of notice, they may not know until it's too late.
+Without an obligation of notice, the patient may not know until it's too late.
 But the hospital personnel should answer the question if asked.

 - Get the patient home as soon as possible and ask for home health coverage.
 There is no three-day prior hospitalization requirement for Medicare-covered home health care.